 Middle & High School

-Students are welcome to purchase their lunch at our Middle/High School Dining Hall.
-A diverse and healthy menu is available that includes a hot lunch, a selection of Arabic and Western foods, a salad bar, and a variety of beverages from provided vendors.
+Students are welcome to purchase their lunch in the Middle/High School Dining Hall.
+A diverse and healthy menu is available that includes a hot lunch, a selection of western and international foods, a salad bar, and a variety of beverages as well.